cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/SAML SSO/_index.md

 ## Enforce SAML SSO

 SAML SSO enforcement reqiures organization users to sign in to Cobalt only through SAML SSO.
-This affects the following users:
+Once the enforcement is on, personal login credentials no longer work.
+This affects the following roles:

 {{% owner-member-team-member %}}

-If SAML SSO enforcement is off, users can also sign in with their email and password—in addition to SAML SSO.

 To enforce SAML SSO for your organization:

 1. Navigate to **Settings** > **Security**.
 1. Under **SAML Single Sign-on (SSO)**, turn on the **Enforce SAML** toggle.
-1. Test the connection.
 1. Notify users that now they need to sign in through the selected identity provider.
 We don't send any notifications, so make sure that SAML enforcement doesn't disrupt your workflows.

 ## Configuration Instructions for Specific Identity Providers